tigrisdata/tigris-os-docs/docs/sdks/fly/index.md

 ## Getting Started

 To use Tigris you need a [Fly.io](https://fly.io/) account.
 If you don't have one, you can get yourself one [here](https://fly.io/app/sign-up).
-Then follow the steps below.

-Once your account is activated, you can use the `fly storage` command to create and manage Tigris buckets.
+You can then use the `fly storage` command to create and manage Tigris buckets.

 ## Creating and managing a bucket